intelsmartedgeons/ido-specs/doc/reference-architectures/smartedge-open-experience-kit-pwek-all-in-one.md

 pwek_gnodeb_enable: true
 ```

-2. Set the upload path for `GNodeB` prerequisites on live server.
+2. Set the upload path for `GNodeB` prerequisites.
 Edit the `ido-converged-edge-experience-kits/flavors/pwek-all-in-one/all.yml` file to customize the upload path.

 ```yaml